 Honouring Excellence

-Core to the mission of the Royal Society of NSW is its role in the fostering, recognition, and honouring of achievement and excellence.
+Core to the mission of the Royal Society of New South Wales is its role in the fostering, recognition, and honouring of achievement and excellence.
 It does so through its Awards and Fellowship Programs.

 Distinguished Fellowship